SWEPY-org/Ruff-Action/README.md

 ## Objective

-Run [Ruff](https://github.com/astral-sh/ruff), an extremely fast Python linter, on your Python code.
+Run [Ruff](https://github.com/astral-sh/ruff) CI job, an extremely fast Python linter, on your Python code.

 ## How to use it

 1. [Configure ruff](https://docs.astral.sh/ruff/configuration/) for your project
-2. Include the ruff component in your CI/CD pipeline
+2. Include the ruff component in your CI/CD pipeline (GitLab/GitHub compatible)

 ### GitLab